s3xysteak/unplugin-iconify-generator/README.md

 })
 ```

-According to the config above, assume that you have a icon `world.svg`, put it into `./src/icons`:
+According to the config above, assume that you have a icon `bar.svg`, put it into `./src/icons/`:

 - While **boot of project**, generate iconify format json in `<root>/icons-meta` as default.
-- Type in `i-hello-world` could have intelliSense and mini icon, which `hello` is the prefix, `world` is the name of icon.
+- Type in `i-foo-bar` could have intelliSense and mini icon, which `foo` is the prefix, `bar` is the name of icon.
 More features about DX please refer to the document of `antfu.iconify`.

 More details and options, please refer to the *Options* chapter below.

-### Normalize svg
+### Normalize svg icons collection

 Export core function by `/core`: